wavefrontHQ/docs/pages/doc/proxies_histograms.md

 <tr>
 <td>histogramStateDirectory</td>
 <td markdown="span">Directory for persistent proxy state, must be writable.
 Before being flushed to Wavefront, histogram data is persisted on the filesystem where the Wavefront proxy resides.
 If the files are corrupted or the files in the directory can't be accessed, the proxy reports the problem in its log and fails back to using in-memory structures.
 In this mode, samples can be lost if the proxy terminates without draining its queues.
 Default: `/var/spool/wavefront-proxy`.<br /><br />
 <strong>Note: </strong>A high PPS requires that the machine that the proxy is on has an appropriate amount of IOPS.
-We recommend about 3K IOPS for 10k PPS on the directory that the proxy writes histogram data to.
+We recommend about 1K IOPS with 8GB RAM on the machine that the proxy writes histogram data to.
+Recommended machine type: m4.xlarge.
 </td>
 </tr>
 <tr>